OpenELAB/Smart-Energy-System/README.md

 - **5V Battery**: Powers Arduino and load devices.
 - **Arduino Uno**: The main controller, processing data and controlling the loads.
 - **INA226**: Voltage, current, and power monitoring module for the battery and loads.
-- **TFT Display**: Displays voltage, current, and power data for both the battery and loads.
+- **Display**: Displays voltage, current, and power data for both the battery and loads.
 - **Splitter**: Used for connecting multiple electrical devices.
 - **Loads**: Includes a motor (R300C) and a solar lamp.
 - **LED**: White 3V7, additional lighting for the system.